 You should have 1 pentagon left and 5 BBB triangles left.
 I had only 3 BBB triangles left because I wanted to leave two windows in the dome.

-Glue the BBB triangles, point down, into these spaces.
+Glue the BBB triangles, and point down, into these spaces.

 Now there should be an open pentagon shape at the top, ready for you to glue in your last cardboard pentagon.